Relintai/pandemonium_engine_docs/usage/export/exporting_basics.md

         position += velocity * delta
         # We still need to clamp the player's position here because on devices that don't
-        # match your game's aspect ratio, Godot will try to maintain it as much as possible
+        # match your game's aspect ratio, Pandemonium will try to maintain it as much as possible
         # by creating black borders, if necessary.
         # Without clamp(), the player would be able to move under those borders.
         position.x = clamp(position.x, 0, screen_size.x)